a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 ![Imgur](https://i.imgur.com/ATayHgw.png?1)

-## Figure 2: Performance of Best Models on New Speech
+## Figure 2: Model classification of new speech, with and without noise reduction

 | word ~| CNN+LSTM STFT no noise ~| CNN+LSTM STFT with noise ~| CNN+LSTM 40 FBANK with Delta |
 |:----|:----:|:----:|:---:|